-These Frosted Thank You Brownies are topped with a gloriously rich chocolate frosting.
+These homemade Frosted Brownies are topped with a gloriously rich chocolate frosting.
 The cake-like texture is the perfect match for the creamy chocolate frosting.
 Pack them up and take to your next potluck party and watch them disappear.

 Frosted Thank You Brownies